How to Pass a 4G SMAW Welding Certification

 AWS D1.1 SMAW Welding Certification Procedure Specifications

 The AWS SMAW 4G welding certification procedure specifications are almost identical to the AWS SMAW 3G welding certification procedure specifications.
 This certification is very similar to the 3G welding certification with a few exceptions.
-The first main difference is that the AWS D1.1 4G welding certification certifies you to do fillet welds in the 1F, 2F, 4F, positions, and groove welds in the 1G, 2G, 4G, positions, but it does not certify you to weld in the 3F and 3G positions.
+The first main difference is that the AWS D1.1 4G welding certification certifies you to do fillet welds in the 1F, 2F, and 4F test positions plus groove welds in the 1G, 2G, and 4G positions but it does not certify you to weld in the 3F and 3G positions.
 By taking the 3G and 4G welding certifications together, it certifies you to weld plate in all positions, and to do fillet welds on pipe with a minimum diameter of 24 inches.
 When taking these certifications together it also put them into a single procedure.
 The other main difference is more customary then a procedure specification that involves horizontal and overhead welding.
 When doing horizontal and overhead welds they are typically done in stringer beads verses flat and vertical welds using weave welds.

 The 4G welding certification also comes in two thicknesses.
 The first is the 3/8 inch limited thickness procedure.
 This is the one I am taking.
 The second is the 1 inch thick plate and it the unlimited thickness procedure.
 The limited thickness procedure certifies a welder to steel between 1/8 to 3/4 of an inch thick steel.